bakery/doctor-jekyll/docs/adding-content.md

 title: Adding content
 permalink: /adding-content.html
 ---
-# Adding content
+# Adding Content

 All your documentation is located in the **docs** directory.
 Just like with any Jekyll powered site, you can use Markdown and html in your files.
-A good starting point for a new entry would be and Markdown file that looks something like this
+A good starting point for a new entry would be and Markdown file that looks something like this:

 ```markdown
 ---